Three Words: “Location, Location, Location”

 PUBLIC SPACE LOCATIONS

-For many other projects, the creative specs directly require a shot outside the home on a neighborhood street or one showcasing the product or service in public areas, such as downtown streets, urban parks, scenic landscapes, and other areas owned or controlled by state, federal, or local governments.
+For many other projects, the creative specs directly require an outdoor shot on a neighborhood street or one showcasing the product or service in public areas, such as downtown streets, urban parks, scenic landscapes, and other areas owned or controlled by state, federal, or local governments.
 This creates a variety of challenges because the numerous government entities operate quite differently in terms of their availability, permit requirements, lead times, cost, and overall “film friendliness,” which is instrumental in making your shoot a smooth success.
 Some government entities have a very film-friendly official film office that will help you find and permit public spaces while other government entities make their spaces completely off limits for any type of commercial shooting for a number of reasons.

 For example, vast swaths of designated wilderness areas are off-limits per state and federal laws to any kind of commercial use (yes—that includes us in the production business since we have a client paying us for our services).
 These lands are typically open to the public for a variety of recreational uses, but closed to those of us working on a commercial project of any kind.
 Many other public areas are technically available for shooting with a permit, but the lead times are so long, 30-60 days or more in some cases, that it doesn’t make them a realistic option given the short lead times we usually get between the time a project is awarded and when we need to shoot.